-In mainstream culture, the term "CD" is used interchangeably with "compact disc" but in banking a CD is something different entirely.
+You may have seen the term "CD" on a sign at your local bank but been unclear as to what it stood for and what the rules around these types of accounts are.
 In personal finance, "CD" stands for "certificate of deposit," which is a special type of interest-bearing account that you can open at financial institutions such as banks, credit unions and savings and loan associations.
 Certificate of deposit accounts are a common alternative to standard savings accounts.

 A CD is similar to a standard savings account in that you deposit money with a financial institution and earn interest on the deposit.
 The primary difference between a CD and standard savings account is that you have limited access to your money.
 CDs have a predetermined maturity date and if you withdraw your money before the maturity date, you typically face an early withdrawal penalty that forces you to forfeit some of the interest your account earned.
 If you keep your money in the account until the maturity date, you get your original deposit back plus all the interest it earned.

 CD Interest Rates

 The main reason people save money in CDs is that they tend to offer higher interest rates than traditional savings accounts.
 With a CD, you commit your money for a certain predetermined time, but the bank rewards you for the commitment with a higher interest rate than is available for a traditional savings account.
 In general, the longer the duration of a CD, the higher the interest rate.
 For example, a one-year CD is likely to accrue interest at a lower interest rate than a two-year CD.
 CDs are typically available with maturity dates that include six months, a year, two years or five years in the future.
 Some CDs have special policies that allow either you or the bank to close the account or remove money early under certain circumstances, or increase interest rates if rates generally increase, so it's good to make sure you understand exactly how an account you're considering works.